Kexi/Handbook/Building Simple Databases/Designing Database Tables/The Table Designer window

 Note that filling the Caption field automatically fills the Name field.
 For your convenience the rule for using only letters, numbers and the "_" character is kept.
 You can alter the contents of the Name field if you want to.

 - You are asked about an agreement for automatic adding of primary key to the table.
-Click
+Click button to continue.

 - The Persons table has been created and opened in Data View.
 Its name appears in the Project Navigator pane.